 That being said, the 1910s were also a very beautiful era for fashion, and if you’re interested in seeing how you can work some aspects of it into your own style, look below for three outfits inspired by the ’10s.

-Outfit #1: The New Empire
+Outfit # 2: A Brand New Empire

 Outfit #3: Sister Suffragette